- To educate our members and to advance and promote standards and training in Breast Disease.

 - To interact with colleagues outside the sub-specialty and foster greater awareness of the roles and tasks of the modern Breast Surgeon

-In 2017 the Association of Breast Surgery (ABS) and Mammary Fold will be introducing a new combined associate membership for both Associations.
-The discounted associate membership fee will be £50 per year for trainees who are at ST3 level or above and will be free of charge for trainees who are at core trainee level or below.
+In 2017 the Association of Breast Surgery (ABS) and Mammary Fold introduced a new combined associate membership for both associations.
+The discounted membership fee will be £50 per year for trainees who are at ST3 level or above and will be free of charge for trainees who are at core trainee level or below.

 - Discount of £50 for the ABS Conference

 - Access to online CPD

 - Eligibility to apply for a range of ABS fellowships

 - Access to relevant guidelines and up-to-date information on relevant courses

 - Tips and support on conducting and getting involved in research